rdov/rdov.github.io/rdov_whitepaper.md

+---
+layout: post
-# Research & Develop Open Ventures
+title: Research & Develop Open Ventures Whitepaper
+weight: 0
+permalink: /whitepaper/
+---

 *A business model for sustainable R & D of open source projects.*

 Research & Develop Open Ventures or RDOV is a business model centered around the open source developer and ensuring economic viability for the project though balanced incentives.
 By agressively establishing an incubator for direct and indirect applications of their project, a developer can lead the market rather than monopolize the market in use of their project.
 This mixture of free and open use of an idea with strategic leverage of the inventor's position should allow for a more fair and effecient outcome than either the closed or open R&D models in practice today.